larissabicalho/mantis-cypress/CODE/README.md

 7. Run the command > `docker-compose.exe up -d`

-The docker-compose file stay in reposi
+The docker-compose file stay in repository

 8. After processing, if all goes well, the images will be downloaded and new containers created: